gorigamidev/vectordb/SECURITY.md

 **Last Updated**: 2024

-For questions about security, contact: security@gorigami.xyz
+For questions about security, contact: dev@gorigami.xyz